risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 <TabItem value="InfluxDB" label="InfluxDB">

-To import the metrics to InfluxDB, configure Telegraf first, see instructions on how to [use Telegraf to scrape Prometheus metrics](https://docs.influxdata.com/influxdb/v2/write-data/developer-tools/scrape-prometheus-metrics/#use-telegraf) and the [Prometheus input plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/prometheus/README.md).
+To import the metrics to InfluxDB, you need to configure Telegraf first.
+See instructions on how to [use Telegraf to scrape Prometheus metrics](https://docs.influxdata.com/influxdb/v2/write-data/developer-tools/scrape-prometheus-metrics/#use-telegraf) and the [Prometheus input plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/prometheus/README.md).

-Then, fill in the Prometheus input section in the Telegraf configuration, see **Prometheus** under the [Integration method](#integration-method) section.
+In the Telegraf configuration, you need to fill in the Prometheus input section, see [Prometheus](cluster-export-metrics.md?method=Prometheus#step-3-configure-metric-exporters) for details.

 </TabItem>

 </Tabs>

-## Key metrics dashboard
+## Step 4: Set up dashboard

-Please refer to [RisingWave open source user-dashboard](https://github.com/risingwavelabs/risingwave/blob/main/grafana/risingwave-user-dashboard.dashboard.py) to set up dashboards based on key metrics.
+To set up dashboards based on key metrics, see [RisingWave open source user-dashboard](https://github.com/risingwavelabs/risingwave/blob/main/grafana/risingwave-user-dashboard.dashboard.py).